DontBaguMe/IoGR/README.md

 #### Difficulty
 There are four difficulty settings: Easy, Normal, Hard, and Extreme.
 The difficulty chosen affects the following game mechanics:
-- Item and Ability Placement: Easy and Normal modes both include a slight bias toward making required items and abilities available to the player earlier on.
+- **Item and Ability Placement:** Easy and Normal modes both include a slight bias toward making required items and abilities available to the player earlier on.
-- In-Game Spoilers: Hints have been removed in Extreme mode.
+- **In-Game Spoilers:** Hints have been removed in Extreme mode.
-- Boss Logic: Solid Arm can be required for Extreme seeds.
+- **Boss Logic:** Solid Arm can be required for Extreme seeds.
-- Boss Shuffle: In Extreme, dungeons keep their vanilla music so you don't know which boss is at the end.
+- **Boss Shuffle:** In Extreme, dungeons keep their vanilla music so you don't know which boss is at the end.
 Solid Arm is included in Boss Shuffle in Extreme, but not other modes
-- Red Jewel Hunt: The number of Red Jewels required to beat the game, by difficulty, is 35/40/45/50
+- **Red Jewel Hunt:** The number of Red Jewels required to beat the game, by difficulty, is 35/40/45/50
-- Open World: The items that replace the five travel items are more favorable in easier difficulties.
+- **Open World:** The items that replace the five travel items are more favorable in easier difficulties.

 #### Level
 You choose your level from the start menu when you create a new game file.
 Level does not affect game logic or item placement, so if desired players could race the same seed at varying levels.
 There are four level settings: Beginner, Intermediate, Advanced, and Expert.
 The level chosen affects the following game mechanics:
-- Enemies: Enemies scale in strength with each level.
+- **Enemies:** Enemies scale in strength with each level.
-- Room Rewards: The number of room-clearing rewards available to the player is affected by difficulty (see below).
+- **Room Rewards:** The number of room-clearing rewards available to the player is affected by difficulty (see below).
-- Herbs:  By level, the number of HP restored by herbs are full/8/6/4
+- **Herbs:**  By level, the number of HP restored by herbs are full/8/6/4
-- Snake Game: The number of snakes required will increase at harder difficulties.
+- **Snake Game:** The number of snakes required will increase at harder difficulties.

 #### Goal
 This allows you to choose a game mode.
 There are currently four goals available (see below for more details):
-- Dark Gaia: Rescue Kara, find and use the Aura, collect required Mystic Statues (if any), and defeat Dark Gaia on the Comet to beat the game.
+- **Dark Gaia:** Rescue Kara, find and use the Aura, collect required Mystic Statues (if any), and defeat Dark Gaia on the Comet to beat the game.
-- Red Jewel Hunt: Beat the game by collecting a number of Red Jewels and turning them into the Jeweler (see below).
+- **Red Jewel Hunt:** Beat the game by collecting a number of Red Jewels and turning them into the Jeweler (see below).
-- Apocalypse Gaia: Same as Dark Gaia, except you'll face the true final boss hidden in the game code!
+- **Apocalypse Gaia:** Same as Dark Gaia, except you'll face the true final boss hidden in the game code!
 Shoutouts to Raeven0 for uncovering and reprogramming this masterpiece.
 (Very hard) NOTE: This fight has five phases -- the first two are identical to the vanilla Dark Gaia fight, and phases 3-5 are new.
 Once you hit Phase 3, you set a checkpoint where if you die: 1) you return to the beginning of Phase 3 with full health, and 2) you regain any herbs you had at the beginning of that phase.
-- Random Gaia: Same as Dark Gaia, except there's a 50/50 chance you'll face Apocalypse Gaia instead.
-In Random Gaia seeds, you'll know whom you're facing in the text box that appears after you merge forms with Kara: 1) if it's Dark Gaia, you'll get a random quote as normal; 2) if it's Apocalypse Gaia, the quote will read "Apocalypse Now!"
+- **Random Gaia:** Same as Dark Gaia, except there's a 50/50 chance you'll face Apocalypse Gaia instead.

 #### Statues
-You can choose the number of Mystic Statues required to complete Dark Gaia seeds, or make the number random.
+You can choose the number of Mystic Statues required to complete Dark Gaia seeds (0-6), or make the number random.
 This parameter is ignored for Red Jewel Hunts.

 #### Starting Location
 You can choose to have the game start you in random locations throughout the world.
 Gaia's "warp to start" will return you to wherever you begin the game.
-- South Cape: You start the game in the vanilla location.
+- **South Cape:** You start the game in the vanilla location.
-- Safe: You start the game in a random safe location (e.g. a town)
+- **Safe:** You start the game in a random safe location (e.g. a town)
-- Unsafe: You can start the game at any random Dark Space.
+- **Unsafe:** You can start the game at any random Dark Space.
 It can be either a safe location (town) or an unsafe location (dungeon).
-- Forced Unsafe: You will start the game in the middle of a random dungeon.
+- **Forced Unsafe:** You will start the game in the middle of a random dungeon.

 #### Logic
 There are three logic modes available to the player.
-- Completable: This logic ensures that every item and ability location is reachable, allowing every seed to be completed 100%.
+- **Completable:** This logic ensures that every item and ability location is reachable, allowing every seed to be completed 100%.
 This tends to yield slightly longer gameplay experiences.
-- Beatable: In Beatable seeds, you are guaranteed to have access to every item and ability you need to complete your goal, though you may not have access to every item location in the game.
+- **Beatable:** In Beatable seeds, you are guaranteed to have access to every item and ability you need to complete your goal, though you may not have access to every item location in the game.
 This tends to yield slightly more streamlined seeds -- however, it could also make helpful items like status upgrades unattainable, making this mode slightly more dangerous.
-- Chaos: Ability placement restrictions have been drastically loosened in this mode -- for instance, Freedan abilities can show up in towns, and Dark Spaces that are typically reserved for form changes might contain abilities, preventing the player from completing dungeons and accessing certain item locations.
+- **Chaos:** Ability placement restrictions have been drastically loosened in this mode -- for instance, Freedan abilities can show up in towns, and Dark Spaces that are typically reserved for form changes might contain abilities, preventing the player from completing dungeons and accessing certain item locations.
 As in Beatable, Chaos mode still ensures that the player has access to all the items and locations necessary to beat the game.

 #### Variants
-- Open World: All overworld movement is unlocked from the start -- i.e. Lola's Letter, the Teapot, the Memory Melody, the Will, and the Large Roast are all activated at start.
+- **Open World:** All overworld movement is unlocked from the start -- i.e. Lola's Letter, the Teapot, the Memory Melody, the Will, and the Large Roast are all activated at start.
 Additionally, these five items have been removed from the item pool and have been replaced with STR upgrades, DEF upgrades, herbs, and/or nothing (dependent on difficulty setting).
-- Allow Glitches: You may be required to perform simple glitches to access progression items or abilities.
+- **Allow Glitches:** You may be required to perform simple glitches to access progression items or abilities (see below).
-- OHKO (One Hit Knockout): You start the game with 1 HP and will never gain an HP upgrade, so each hit kills you automatically.
+- **OHKO (One Hit Knockout):** You start the game with 1 HP and will never gain an HP upgrade, so each hit kills you automatically.
-- Red Jewel Madness: You start the game with 40 HP (max) and lose 1 HP for every Red Jewel you turn into the Jeweler.
+- **Red Jewel Madness:** You start the game with 40 HP (max) and lose 1 HP for every Red Jewel you turn into the Jeweler.
 If you reach 0 total HP, you will be caught in an infinite death loop.
 Note: Gaining an HP upgrade when you're at or near 40 HP may result in lost upgrades, as any HP value above 40 is ignored.
-- Early Firebird: In this mode, you gain access to the Firebird attack when 1) you rescure Kara, 2) you equip the Crystal Ring, and 3) you're in Shadow's form.
+- **Early Firebird:** In this mode, you gain access to the Firebird attack when 1) you rescure Kara, 2) you equip the Crystal Ring, and 3) you're in Shadow's form.
-- Zelda 3 Mode: Choosing this variant makes some significant alterations to the game, inspired by the combat system of <i>The Legend of Zelda: A Link to the Past (ALTTP)</i>.
+- **Zelda 3 Mode:** Choosing this variant makes some significant alterations to the game, inspired by the combat system of <i>The Legend of Zelda: A Link to the Past (ALTTP)</i>.
 Below are the changes made in this mode.
 (Where appropriate, values given by level are provided in the format Beginner/Intermediate/Advanced/Expert.)
   - You begin the game with 6 HP instead of 8 (to mirror Link's starting health).
   - 12 Red Jewels have been removed from the game and replaced with 4 HP upgrades and 8 HP Pieces.
 HP upgrades add +2 HP (+1 in Expert), and HP Pieces add +1 HP (+0.5 in Advanced and Expert).
   - Room rewards (HP only) grant +1 each.
 The number of HP room upgrades available, by level, are 12/12/6/6